rabrahm/ceres/README.md

     HD72673,08:32:51.49609,-31:30:03.0717,-1113.37,761.57,1,K5,4.0

 If the pipeline doesn't find any reffile, it uses the coordinates found in the image header to compute the barycentric correction and uses the G2 mask to compute the CCF.

+Additionally there are other two auxiliary files that can be placed in the same directory of the raw images for improving the reductions.
+A file called 'bad_files.txt' can be used to list all the images of the raw directory that should be ignored by the pipeline.
+Each line of the bad_files file must have the name of the image without the complete path.